balena-io/services-masterclass/README.md

 #### 2.1 Building and Deploying a Single Service Application

-For convenience, export a variable to point to the root of this masterclass repository, as we'll use this for the rest of the exercises, eg:
+For convenience, export a variable to point to the root of this masterclass repository, as we'll use this for the rest of the exercises, e.g.:

 ```shell
 $ export BALENA_SERVICES_MASTERCLASS=~/services-masterclass
 ```

-Now change directory to the `single-service-app` directory in the root of this masterclass repository, eg:
+Now change directory to the `single-service-app` directory in the root of this masterclass repository, e.g.:

 ```shell
 $ cd $BALENA_SERVICES_MASTERCLASS/single-service-app